FiraolDegefa/FiraolDegefa/README.md

 ## Design and Development
 ![Design and Development](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

 I'm Firaol Degefa an Ethiopian Python Developer with a passion for learning new programming languages and frameworks such as Django, Flask, React.js, Express.js, and Nest.js, HTML, CSS.
-I also enjoys design, including user interfaces, user experiences, and wireframing. my commitment to continuous learning and growth, combined with his versatile skill set, make him a valuable asset in the tech industry.
+I also enjoys design, including user interfaces, user experiences, and wireframing. my commitment to continuous learning and growth, combined with my versatile skill set, make me a valuable asset in the tech industry.

 ### Skills and Experience
 * 🚴‍♂️Dgango